-According to the EBA guidelines that govern the CRR default definition, issued in January 2017, the default definition will gradually evolve to almost align with the NPE definition by 1 January 2021.
-The Group, in line with regulatory discussions, intends to early adopt changes that will align the EBA CRR default definition with the NPE definition as from 1 January 2018.
-This will results in an increase in RWAs, equivalent to a decrease of c.40 bps on CET1 ratio and a decrease of c.50 bps on total capital ratio based on 31 December 2017 figures.
+According to the European Banking Authority (EBA) guidelines that govern the CRR default definition, issued in January 2017, the default definition will gradually evolve to align with the Non-Performing Exposure (NPE) definition by 1 January 2021.
+The Group, in line with regulatory discussions, intends to early adopt changes that will almost align the EBA CRR definition with the NPE definition as from 1 January 2018.
+This will result in an increase in RWA, equivalent to a decrease of c.40 bps on CET1 ratio and a decrease of c.50 bps on total capital ratio based on 31 December 2017 figures.